18F/s70-disa-eapp/README.md

 #### Submitting offers
 * Written technical responses should be submitted through this [Google form.](https://docs.google.com/forms/d/e/1FAIpQLScoBipqNlJT8lON3QUhR_zVINasbmvubNBxZXRLkh-bQBkc7A/viewform?usp=sf_link)

 * Pricing submissions should be sent directly to Daniel Miller [daniel.r.miller@gsa.gov](mailto:daniel.r.miller@gsa.gov) and Kehinde Adesina <kehinde.adesina@gsa.gov>.
-Additional details can be found in [Section 1.2: Services and Prices**](https://github.com/18F/s70-disa-eapp/blob/master/eApp_RFQ.md#12-services-and-prices).
+Additional details can be found in [Section 10.5: Submission of the written price quote](https://github.com/18F/s70-disa-eapp/blob/master/eApp_RFQ.md#105-submission-of-the-written-price-quote).

 #### Deadlines
 * Please submit any questions as GitHub issues on this repository using the [issue template](https://github.com/18F/s70-disa-eapp/blob/master/ISSUE_TEMPLATE.md) found in this repository by August 20, 2018 at 3:00PM EST.